Facebook Pixel

 ABOUT TAMS

-The Australasian Mastocytosis Society (TAMS) has been created as an advocacy, education and support body for those throughout Australasia who suffer from or care for those with Mastocytosis or Mast Cell Activation Syndrome (MCAS).
+The Australasian Mastocytosis Society (TAMS) has been created as an advocacy, education and support body for those throughout Australasia who suffer from or care for those with mast cell activation disorders (MCADs) such as mastocytosis and mast cell activation syndrome (MCAS).
 TAMS has been established due to the overwhelming need for sufferers and their supporters to find a local voice and active support network.

 TAMS is an independent ‘not for profit’ incorporated organisation with a committed and functional volunteer committee of individuals – all of whom are sufferers or carers – ensuring your needs will be met.

-We provide a network of support for patients living with mast cell disorders including Systemic Mastocytosis, Cutaneous Mastocytosis and Mast Cell Activation Syndrome (MCAS) and their carers.
+We provide a network of education and support for patients living with mast cell activation disorders including systemic mastocytosis, cutaneous mastocytosis and mast cell activation syndrome (MCAS) and their carers.

 We connect patients

-to medical practitioners and specialists with knowledge of Mastocytosis, MCAS and HaT.
+to medical practitioners and specialists with knowledge of mastocytosis and MCAS.

 We link worldwide